Working Conditions in Lidl

 You may ask yourself how Lidl are able to hold on to their staff under these conditions.
 The answer is simple: they don't!
 Most employees leave after a few weeks, either because they found decent employment, decided not to give up their dignity for a few extra Euros or are sacked under some pretext because they lack tractability or quickness.

-Since the tasks performed by the majority of the staff don't require a lot of training, they are easily replaced - preferably with foreign nationals since they tend to fuss less about rights and minimum requirements.
+Since the tasks performed by the majority of the staff don't require a lot of training, they are easily replaced - preferably with foreign nationals since they tend either to be unaware of or fuss less about rights and minimum requirements.

 When you visit your local Lidl, you will see new faces on a regular basis.
 And if you look into the eyes of those poor souls who have to stay there for more than a few months, you will find them reddened from sleep deprivation, and dead from dehumanisation.